 Informational sessions focused on a range of topics, from off-campus study programs to academic overviews for different majors to resources for academic and emotional support.
-The Financial Aid Office hosted multiple sessions to answer any questions about billing, on-campus jobs, and deadlines.
+The Financial Aid Office hosted multiple sessions to answer any questions about billing, and deadlines.
 Every student also participated in one-on-one advising sessions.

 There were also many sessions focused on student life and athletics, including student leadership positions, multicultural engagement, and what to expect on move-in day, as well as break outs targeted to first generation students and Diversity Scholars.